Busy has become the new fine.

 If you only see work related tasks as a priority then quickly you’re going to burn out and feel demotivated when you spend time ‘procrastinating.’
 You need to have a pick n mix of tasks which are a priority for work and a priority for you.
 Once you have set the priorities make sure you achieve them.
 Don’t see it as an optional choice, be strict with yourself and make sure you get them done, then anything else on top is a bonus.

 Each morning make the conscious effort to be positive and have a grateful heart.
-Psalm 136:26 says ‘Let your heart overflow with praise to the True God of heaven, for his faithful love lasts forever’ (author’s translation).
+Psalm 136:26 says ‘Let your heart overflow with praise to the True God of heaven, for his faithful love lasts forever’ (author’s paraphrase).

 When we are grateful and thankful, our lives are shifted into perspective.
 We automatically gain a positive outlook on life.
 Each time something goes wrong it’s a choice to respond maturely and problem solve a positive solution.
 Having this kind of mindset is fundamental in combatting the feeling of being overwhelmed, but it also leads to being joyful in all things.
 No matter if you have a massive to-do list or if you have the day off, when we approach all things with a grateful heart, the weight of the responsibilities lessen, the heaviness lifts!
 Be positive and look on the bright side, sure you have a lot to do, but think of the good that will come from it.